Youandblue/CRDBAL/README.md

 # CRDBAL
-CockroachDB DBAL driver based on PDOPgSQL DBAL driver.
+CockroachDB DBAL driver cloned and based on PDOPgSQL DBAL driver.

 Made a new branch.